United

 only state its case and its rights under international law, but it should

-realize that it will never receive fair and unbiased treatment in an organization
+realize that it will never receive fair and unbiased treatment in an

-such as the UN, which is based on Bargaining and not Justice.
+organization such as the UN, which is based on Bargaining and not Justice.
 Israel would be better to withdraw from that

 organization rather than to continue being unjustly disparaged, criticized and

 condemned for daring to defend itself.
-There

-international standing and legitimacy which it has over the years.
+the international standing and legitimacy which it has over the years.
 Israel should have exposed that Resolution,

-and forthrightly defend Israels right to exist and protect itself.
-While this surely wont solve the
+proudly and forthrightly defend Israel’s right to exist and protect

-Arab-Israeli conflict, it will allow Israel and her citizens to not only dwell
+the Arab-Israeli conflict, it will allow Israel and her citizens to not only dwell

 more securely, but know that they have the right to.